 The City is the primary recipient of all Federal Aviation Administration Grants (CFDA 20.106) for its sub recipient the Pullman-Moscow Regional Airport.
-As the primary recipient, the City monitors the activities of the sub recipient in accordance with OMB Circular A-133.
-All other compliance requirements and specific grant terms are tested at the sub recipient level and, as such, are not included in the single audit reports of the City.
+As the primary recipient, the City monitors the activities of the sub recipient in accordance with Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administration Requirements.
+There are compliance requirements and specific grant terms of the Airport Improvement Program which apply to the subrecipient level (Airport) only and, as such, are not included in the single audit reports of the City.